JujuAdams/PictureFrame/docs/3.2/PfConfigGeneral.md

 &nbsp;

-Variables that the configuration struct hold are as follows:
+Variables that the configuration struct holds are as follows:

 |Name                                   |Datatype|Value|Purpose                                                     |
 |---------------------------------------|--------|-----|------------------------------------------------------------|